-- Do create a disaster recovery plan checklist to use as a quick reference when developing the DR plan and during an actual disaster.
-A checklist helps your team work quickly and perform tasks accurately.
+- Create a disaster recovery plan checklist to use as a quick reference when developing the DR plan and during an actual disaster.
+A list helps your team work quickly and perform tasks accurately.

-- Be sure to regularly test a broad range of disaster scenarios.
+- Be sure to test a broad range of disaster scenarios regularly.

 - Update and test your disaster recovery plan regularly.

-- Choose a disaster recovery location that is not too close to your production site and can be remotely activated in the event of an emergency.
+- Choose a DR location that is not too close to your production site and can be remotely activated in the event of an emergency.

 Disaster recovery plan templates